tobek/laminae/notes.md

     + capitalize alignments
     + capitalize in-plane groups and places like Scaffold, Procession, Patterners, Tillers
     + capitalize "The" article in plane names? have been NOT, e.g. "the Netherlands" or "the Levant" (although "The Hague" why?)
+        * definitely don't capitalize "the". research:
+            * offically you capitalize "the" if it's part of the name of the thing, e.g. The New York Times, the move The Untouchables, etc. but for others e.g. the Rockies, the Beatles, the Thames, the Orkneys, the United Kingdom, the Strand, the Bronx, the Hamptons - you don't
             * doing so is a little pretentious?
-        * note that wiki doesn't link the "the" in "the Netherlands"
-        * the gambia, the bahamas, other examples: https://www.businessinsider.com/why-ukraine-isnt-the-ukraine-and-why-that-matters-now-2013-12
+        * linking
+            - wiki doesn't link the "the" in "the Netherlands" - nor does the guardian. that's cause the name of the country is "netherlands". same with the Philippines, not linked, not part of the name. doesn't link in the thames bit it does include "the" in its topic page
+            - but does in "the Bronx"
+            - so far have been, will continue for now - it's in the title of each page, so
+            - if so, should nbsp them or else the tooltip is dumb, or TODO make the tooltip handle this somehow
     + prime? so far yes for both Prime planes and Primes as being, Prime-wards, etc.

 ## Grammatical person